tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 #### Cloudflare Workers

-The app will be deployed as a [Cloudflare Worker](https://workers.cloudflare.com/) running on the edge.
+The app will be deployed as a [Cloudflare Worker](https://workers.cloudflare.com/) running on the edge (close to your users).

 > Note that even though, We're deploying to Cloudflare Worker in this tutorial, the tutorial should also apply for other environments that implement HTMLRewriter like [Deno](https://deno.land/x/html_rewriter) and [Bun](https://bun.sh/docs/api/html-rewriter).